 6 Guidelines on sustainable harvest of migratory waterbirds; AEWA Conservation Guidelines No. 5.
-Technical Series No. 19
+Technical Series No. 19.

-7 Guidance document on hunting under Council Directive 79/409/EEC on the conservation of wild birds "The Birds Directive" 2008 (Chapter 2.4).
+Guidance document on hunting under Council Directive 79/409/EEC on the conservation of wild birds "The Birds Directive" 2008 (Chapter 2.4).

-8 Annual ecological requirements defined by their need for breeding, moulting, staging and wintering grounds, including a coherent network of roost and foraging areas at international, national and regional levels.
+Annual ecological requirements defined by their need for breeding, moulting, staging and wintering grounds, including a coherent network of roost and foraging areas at international, national and regional levels.

-- 7. Increase habitat available to pink-footed geese where there is no conflict (e.g. reduce disturbance on stubble fields in autumn or by restoration of grassland complexes which can reduce the feeding on crops or pastures). - 8.
+- 6. Support 'conflict mitigation' through the development of national and regional management plans that promote recreational uses such as tourism and hunting (where permitted or - 7.
+Increase habitat available to Pink-footed Geese where there is no conflict (e.g. reduce disturbance on stubble fields in autumn or by restoration of grassland complexes which can reduce the feeding on crops or pastures). - 8.
 Collect systematic data on the impact and extent of tundra degradation due to goose foraging in Svalbard.

-A target population size of 60,000 individuals has been proposed, because this is the predicted long-term equilibrium population size in a demographic population model including density-dependent reproduction (Trinder & Madsen 2008).
+A target population size of 60,000 individuals has been proposed, because this is the predicted longterm equilibrium population size in a demographic population model including density-dependent reproduction (Trinder & Madsen 2008).
 However, there is a need to undertake further scientific evaluation to set a level ensuring that the population is maintained in a favourable conservation status and can easily recover from catastrophic events.
 This new evaluation is a crucial part of the implementation phase of the plan.
 The scientific evaluation will be the basis for guiding adaptive management decision-making, which has to balance biological and societal interests such as the detrimental impact on tundra habitat and biodiversity along with recreational benefits and economic impacts.
-The proposed population target is based on current hypotheses and what is presently considered as a desirable conservation/management outcome, particularly expressed by the Norwegian authorities (reflected in a recent regional management plan for pink-footed geese in mid Norway (Nicolaisen 2010)).
-It should be borne in mind that this is not a static outcome, but is a measurable indicator and threshold which will help determine the impact of management actions on the pink-footed goose population.
+The proposed population target is based on current hypotheses and what is presently considered as a desirable conservation/management outcome, particularly expressed by the Norwegian authorities (reflected in a recent regional management plan for Pink-footed Geese in mid-Norway (Nicolaisen 2010)).
+It should be borne in mind that this is not a static outcome, but is a measurable indicator and threshold which will help determine the impact of management actions on the Pinkfooted Goose population.
 The population target is subject to change based on what will be agreed on by the range states, regarding new scientific evaluations and learning as the adaptive process develops.